MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 	address: "0.0.0.0",	// default is "localhost"
 	port: 8080,		// default
 	ipWhitelist: ["127.0.0.1", "::ffff:127.0.0.1", "::1", "::ffff:172.17.0.1"], // default -- need to add your IP here
+  trustedProxies: [],	// add your reverse proxy address here when applicable
 	...
 };
 ```